Security Best Practices

 Hasura GraphQL Engine communicates with your data sources(s) via ODBC connection strings.
 This means Hasura has the same permissions as the provided credentials in the connection string.

 Use environment variables rather than a hardcoded value when configuring the database connection string.
-This environment variable can then be reused in the other development environments (e.g., staging or production) while containing a reference to the environment-specific database connection string.
-This is necessary for a seamless CI/CD implementation.
+This environment variable can then be reused in the other environments (e.g., staging or production) while containing a reference to the environment-specific database connection string.
+Please see Metadata Best Practices for more information.

 Review the database permissions allocated via the provided credentials to ensure the level of access granted to Hasura is appropriate.